CARTAvis/manual_source/source/introduction.rst

    @software{angus_comrie_2018_3377984,
    author       = {Angus Comrie and
                   Kuo-Song Wang and
-                  Shou-Chieh Hsu and
+                  Yu-Hsuan Hwang and
                   Anthony Moraghan and
                   Pamela Harris and
-                  Qi Pang and
                   Adrianna Pińska and
+                  Carli Raul-Omar and
                   Cheng-Chin Chiang and
+                  Tien-Hao Chang and
+                  Shou-Chieh Hsu and
+                  Qi Pang and
                   Rob Simmonds and
-                  Tien-Hao Chang and
-                  Yu-Hsuan Hwang and
+                  Ming-Yi Lin and
-                  Hengtai Jan and
+                  Hengtai Jan},
-                  Ming-Yi Lin},
    title        = {{CARTA: The Cube Analysis and Rendering Tool for
                    Astronomy}},
    month        = dec,